Optimizing Microbial Sampling Methods in Pharma Manufacturing

-Microbial sampling of air in pharmaceutical manufacturing facilities is performed using several methods:
+Microbial air samplers in pharmaceutical manufacturing facilities can be used via several methods:

 The results from any individual element of sampling do not constitute evidence of asepsis, so all elements of sampling should be used collectively in support of sterility assurance, as is given in the current version of EU GMP Annex 1: 2022 (Learn more about Annex 1: 2022 here)